Vynts/Vynts/README.md

 ```
 > About Me

-Always learn about anything, Web Development, Cloud Computing, Databases, Network Engineering and more
+Always learn about anything, Web Development, Cloud Computing, Databases, Design, Network Engineering and more
 I'm long live learner, happy to learn about anything!
 ```